Our Top 7 Offshore Wind Premium Articles in 2022

 In 2022, some of our Premium articles (originally published on Offshore Energy) gathered significant interest.
-Here, we are bringing seven of our Premium news that were most read last year, now unlocked and open for everyone to read until 31 January.
+Here, we are bringing seven of our Premium news that were most read last year.

 1. Danes talk 62 MW offshore wind turbines for North Sea Energy Island